Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Method

-Magnitude-based pruning approximates the importance of model parameters based on their absolute values and eliminates the less important ones.
-In this work, we adopt the basic version of magnitude-based pruning, namely one-shot magnitude pruning (OMP).
+\paragraph{Magnitude-based Pruning} approximates the importance of model parameters based on their absolute values and eliminates the less important ones.
+We adopt the basic version of magnitude-based pruning, i.e., one-shot magnitude pruning (OMP).
 OMP can optionally be combined with further fine-tuning of the pruned subnetwork to recover the performance drop.